Michael Massey Player Props: Royals vs. Mets

 Michael Massey At The Plate

-- Massey has eight doubles, a triple, eight home runs and 18 walks while batting .217.
+- Massey is hitting .217 with nine doubles, a triple, eight home runs and 18 walks.

-- He has hit a long ball in seven games this season (8.8%), leaving the park in 2.9% of his plate appearances.
+- In 8.6% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.

-- In 20 games this season (25.0%), Massey has picked up an RBI, and in eight of those games (10.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Massey has picked up an RBI in 25.9% of his games this year, with two or more RBI in 11.1% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.